Hephzibah House Guest House

 the parlor.
 The parlor was always reserved for important

-The middle room (where the piano is) was
+The back parlor room (where the piano is) was

 the family dining room.
 The cabinets in that room, plus what